PRIDE Training in New Brunswick: What Foster Parent Applicants Can Expect

 First Aid and CPR

-Alongside PRIDE, all New Brunswick foster parents must hold a valid First Aid and Cardiopulmonary Resuscitation (CPR) certificate.
-The required standard is a CSA Group certified Type 2 basic small first aid kit and training from an accredited provider — the Red Cross and St. John Ambulance both offer qualifying programs across the province.
+Alongside PRIDE, all New Brunswick foster parents must hold a valid First Aid and Cardiopulmonary Resuscitation (CPR) certificate from an accredited provider and have a CSA Group Type 2 basic small first aid kit.

 After PRIDE: What to Expect